qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 overlay_nearest
 ...............

-Returns whether the current feature has feature(s) from a target layer within a given distance, or an array of expression-based results for the features in the target layer within a distance from the current feature.
+Returns whether the current feature has feature(s) from a target layer within a given distance, or returns an array of expression-based results for the features in the target layer within a distance from the current feature.